mui/material-ui/docs/data/base/getting-started/support/support.md

 # Support

-<p class="description">Learn how to get support for Material UI components, including feature requests, bug fixes, and technical support from the team.</p>
+<p class="description">Learn how to get support for Base UI components, including feature requests, bug fixes, and technical support from the team.</p>

 ## GitHub